-The cut-and-cover portion of the Caltrain Extension Alternatives would require the relocation of utilities or the utilities would be supported in place along the cut-and-cover segments on Townsend, Second, Mission, and Main streets.
+The cut-and-cover portion of the Caltrain Extension Alternatives would require the relocation of utilities or the utilities would be supported in place along the cut-and-cover segments on Townsend, Second, Mission, and Main Streets.
 Utilities intercepted or blocked by cut-and-cover excavation would experience the greatest potential effects.
 Pressure lines crossing tunnels would either be relocated out of the excavation or supported in place during construction.
 Gravity sewer lines would have to be rerouted around tunnels or routed over/under by siphon and/or pumping.
 Large consolidation sewers are especially problematic.
 Rerouting of these sewers would require extensive planning and coordination with the San Francisco Department of Public Works during all phases of design and construction.

-Utilities crossing the alignments will typically be supported in place from the excavation cross-bracing.
+Utilities crossing the alignments would typically be supported in place from the excavation cross-bracing.
 Large utility crossings (36-inch and larger) may require specially designed supporting structures.
-Longitudinally running utilities will be permanently relocated outside the excavation area or temporarily supported along the side of the excavation, then permanently relocated over the subway during street restoration.
+Longitudinally running utilities would be permanently relocated outside the excavation area or temporarily supported along the side of the excavation, then permanently relocated over the subway during street restoration.

 Substantially fewer utilities would be affected by the Tunneling Option, which would be constructed below the level of utilities.

 A summary of anticipated utility impacts for cut-and-cover segments along the Second-to-Main and Second-to-Mission Caltrain Alternatives is provided below for the Caltrain Extension Alternatives and options.

 Utility modifications will need to be evaluated in more detail during final design.
-Careful and continuous coordination with utility providers will be initiated during preliminary engineering and will continue through final design and construction.
-Utilities will be avoided, relocated, and/or supported as necessary during construction activities to prevent damage to utility systems and to minimize disruption and degradation of utility service to local customers.
-Coordination efforts will focus on identifying potential conflicts, planning utility reroutes, and formulating strategies for overcoming problems that may arise.
+Careful and continuous coordination with utility providers would be initiated during preliminary engineering and would continue through final design and construction.
+Utilities would be avoided, relocated, and/or supported as necessary during construction activities to prevent damage to utility systems and to minimize disruption and degradation of utility service to local customers.
+Coordination efforts would focus on identifying potential conflicts, planning utility reroutes, and formulating strategies for overcoming problems that may arise.

-5.12.1 Sewer and Storm Drains
+Sewer and Storm Drains

-Townsend Street from about 100 feet east of Fifth Street to Clarence Place (for both Caltrain Extension Alternatives) - a three foot by five foot brick sewer would be affected.
-Cross street sewers affected include a 6.5-foot circular sewer at Fourth Street and three by five-foot brick sewer at Luck, Ritch, and Third Streets.
+Townsend Street from about 100 feet east of Fifth Street to Clarence Place (for both Caltrain Extension Alternatives) - a three feet by five feet brick sewer would be affected.
+Cross street sewers affected include a 6.5-foot circular sewer at Fourth Street and three by five foot brick sewer at Luck, Ritch, and Third Streets.

-Second Street from Brannan to Howard Streets (for the Cut-and-Cover Option) or from Folsom to Howard Streets (for the Tunneling Option) -- both Caltrain Extension Alternatives) -- a three by five-foot brick sewer would be affected.
-Cross street sewers affected include three by five-foot brick sewer at Brannan, and a three by five-foot brick sewer at Bryant,
+Second Street from Brannan to Howard Streets (for the Cut-and-Cover Option) or from Folsom to Howard Streets (for the Tunneling Option) -- both Caltrain Extension Alternatives) - a three by five foot brick sewer would be affected.
+Cross street sewers affected include three by five foot brick sewer at Brannan, and a three by five foot brick sewer at Bryant, Folsom, and Howard Streets (east side of Second), and Natoma Streets (east side of Second Street).